yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Deferred Fragment

-ExecuteDeferredFragment(label, objectType, objectValue, groupedFieldSet, path, variableValues, parentRecord, subsequentPayloads):
+ExecuteDeferredFragment(objectType, objectValue, groupedFieldSet, path, variableValues, parentRecord, subsequentPayloads):

-- Let {deferRecord} be an async payload record created from {label} and {path}.
+- Let {deferRecord} be an async payload record created from {path}.
 - Initialize {errors} on {deferRecord} to an empty list.
 - Let {dataExecution} be the asynchronous future value of:
   - Let {payload} be an unordered map.